-The museum offers tours of the Adobe to the public every Wednesday, Saturday and Sunday.
-Also, the first Thursday and Friday of the month, tours are led by volunteer docents at 1, 2, and 3 p.m.
-No reservations are needed for parties that have less than 10 people.
+The museum offers tours of the Adobe to the public every Wednesday, Saturday and Sunday of the month.
+Also, the first Thursday and Friday of the month, all tours are led by volunteer docents and are at 1pm, 2pm, and 3pm.

 Heritage Hill Historical Park’s 4.1 acres includes four restored and furnished historic buildings that span the early history of the Saddleback Valley and El Toro area from the Mexican Rancho era.
 Guided tours through the buildings are provided to the public Wednesday – Sunday.
 There are no fees for entrance or public tours of Heritage Hill Historical Park for groups of seven or less.